 All participants can, of course, bring their own laptops for email and web access, etc. while they are at DHOxSS.
 Keble College has eduroam access and Wi-Fi credentials will be provided at the registration desk on the first day.
 [Note: We cannot guarantee convenient access to mains power in all of the venues.]

-If you are attending a workshop where you are required to bring a laptop please read the following information.
+If you are attending a strand where you are required to bring a laptop please read the following information.
 When you book the Summer School using the online store you will need to agree that you have read, understand and will comply with the information below.
 If you are required to bring one, but do not have a suitable laptop, please contact us prior to booking your place.